Kakamotobi/Learned/Web Development/Design-Patterns.md

 - All iterators should share the same interface, allowing compatibility with any type of collection or algorithm.
 If a special approach is needed, simply create a new iterator class instead of changing the collection.
 - Analogy: free roaming, virtual guide app, local tour guide, are all different ways (iterators) to tour an area (collection).
 ### Observer
-- **Define a subscription mechanism where observers are notified and updates in accordance when the object that they are observing changes.**
+- **Define a subscription mechanism where observers are notified (typically by calling a method on each observer) and updates in accordance when the object that they are observing changes.**
+  - _The observable maintains a list of its observers._
+  - _However, observers are not "aware" of the observable._
 - One to many dependency between objects.
   - Observers depend on an object to provide them data.
 - The main object should: